rileystevend/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide450Swingbench.md

 You’ll need to upload this to our application server with a command similar to

+**YOU MUST FIRST CD INTO THE DIRECTORY ON YOUR LOCAL MACHINE WHERE YOUR WALLET IS SAVED.
+DO NOT PERFORM THIS COMMAND AFTER SSH**

 $> scp wallet_SBATP.zip opc@129.146.65.101:

 This will place our credentials file in the home directory of the application server.
 You don’t need to unzip it to use it.